 If this all sounds rather ‘expert’ we promise the training will equip you with the knowledge you need.
 We run the IAS training once a year but Helpline volunteers can start at other times as the training is more individual.
 Find out more about SENDIASS.

 Peer supporters are young people age 18 to 28 with and without disabilities themselves who offer peer support to young people with SEND age 14 to 25.
 Some of our peer supporters help run peer support activity sessions.
 These are fun and aim to help young people build social skills, learn things and share ideas.
 Some peer supporters also meet one to one with a young person.
 All peer supporters get training and support.
 It is fun but great experience and is a chance to be a role model to others.
 We run the Peer Support training about twice a year.
-Find out more about Amazing Futures peer support.
+Find out more about volunteering with Amazing Futures as a peer supporter.

 Amaze Face 2 Face Befrienders